906-493-5245 [email protected]

 The Steps at Marble Head.

 What makes Drummond Island the ORV paradise of Michigan?
 Is it the miles of routes and trails resting beneath the tree canopy?
 Is it the scenic view of wildlife?
 The variety of trails and routes suitable for experts and novices alike?
 The easily accessed food, lodging, entertainment, service, or emergency aid?
 The clear signage indicating location, destination, and points of interest?
-Well yes, it is, but all of the items above make it a really good trail system, what makes it great is the ‘secret sauce.’
+Well, yes, it is, but all of the items above make it a really good trail system; what makes it great is the ‘secret sauce.’

 Remember: riding along the shore or beach or in the water is illegal in Michigan and on Drummond Island.
-Please, help protect the island: do not follow illegal track and bear in mind, the island has an active state forest so you may experience ongoing logging operations at points along your way.
+Please, help protect the island: do not follow illegal tracks and bear in mind, the island has an active state forest so you may experience ongoing logging operations at points along your way.

 Drummond’s trail system is no place for high rates of speed.
 Please be smart and ride safely.